PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Monitoring.md

 - Log-based metrics
 - Monitoring alerts can be set on log events
 - Data can be exported to Cloud Storage, BigQuery, and Pub/Sub
-- Export to Object storage, BigQuery, and Pub/Sub
+- Export to Cloud storage, BigQuery, and Pub/Sub
 ## Data Studio
 - Connect to BigQuery
 - Transform raw data into metrics and dimensions